What Is Medicaid? How Do I Qualify For It? What Is Medicaid Planning? Do I Need An Attorney

 - Savings: You’ve managed your money wisely, you may have enough to cover nursing home costs or expensive surgeries.
 However, few people want to cannibalize their hard-won savings to pay for health care costs, and the money can go quickly, especially if hospitalization is needed.

-This governmental health-care program offers benefits to seniors over the age of 65.
+- Medicare: This governmental health care program offers benefits to seniors over the age of 65.
 The program can pay for a skilled nurse to provide care for a senior at home for up to 100 days, but it won’t provide benefits for custodial care or full-service nursing home care.

-Insurance can pay for long hospital stays and other extended care costs.
+- Private Insurance, Including Long-Term Care Insurance: Insurance can pay for long hospital stays and other extended-care costs.
 However, the price of insurance can be high, and policies may have numerous exclusions.
 Just because you have coverage doesn’t mean you’ll be able to collect money to cover your needs.
 Insurance companies can fight (and sometimes refuse to pay) even reasonable, fair claims.

-Medicaid is a potentially excellent option for seniors and others who need nursing home care and other types of long term assistance.
+- Medicaid: Medicaid is a potentially excellent option for seniors and others who need nursing home care and other types of long-term assistance.
 Medicaid, for instance, runs a program specifically designed to help pay for extended care in a medical facility.
-The Institutional Care Program (ICP) allows nursing home residents to pay for health care and stays in nursing facilities.
+The Institutional Care Program (ICP) allows nursing home residents to pay for health care and stay in nursing facilities.